Researchfish

 For grants not listed above, grant holders will continue to use end-of-grant forms.

 Wellcome will also be asking grantholders for an update of their Researchfish report, two and five years after they first submit it.
-You need to submit your update during the annual February to March submission period.
+You need to submit your update during the annual submission period which will run from 5 February to 14 March 2024 (5pm).
 This information will help enrich the data Wellcome collect and address the time lag between a grant ending and the realisation of research outcomes.

 Submission dates